www.RogerWendell.com

 Roger J. Wendell CMC Service Award - 12-03-2017

 Although the Colorado Mountain Club (CMC) has its own website I'm proud to feature them here as well!
-I was first involved with the CMC in the early 80s but didn't become really active in the club until '96 when I was almost 41 (the kids were almost grown and my career was calming down by then!).
+I was first involved with the CMC in the early 80s but didn't become really active in the club until the mid '90s when my kids were almost grown and my career was finally calming down!
 Nevertheless, it's been a great experience with lots of learning in addition to contact with interesting and knowledgeable people.
 Below is a list of some of my CMC experiences along with trip photos as they become available:

 CMC Rectangular Logo